sachinkr91/api-rest-meetings/libs/javascript/docs/UserApi.md

 var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

+var user = new BlueJeansOnVideoRestApi.User(); // User | The user details that you wish to update.

 var callback = function(error, data, response) {
   if (error) {